-It came as no surprise therefore when Nahdet Misr came knocking on QIPC's door, given their levels of satisfaction with previous systems.
+It came as no surprise therefore when Nahdet Misr-eame knocking on QIPC's door, given their levels of satisfaction with previous systems.
 "We have confidence in QIPC because of our good experiences with them," says Ahmed Abdelrazek, director of engineering at Nahdet Misr.
+"We know that their systems are reliable and very user-friendly.

-"We that we set before deciding which system we would purchase," says Ahmed Abdelrazek.
+purchase," says Ahmed Abdelrazek.
 "The technology that QIPC uses is highly efficient and intelligent.
 We already know this from the previous system we installed on the press.
 Partly as a result of this we had scarcely no second thoughts about the efficiency of this new system."